tanishupretiv2/Stock-Closing-Price-Prediction/README.md

 # Stock Closing Price Prediction

 ## Project Overview
-This project utilizes machine learning to predict stock closing price trends.
-By analyzing historical market data and leveraging advanced technical indicators, it provides a robust prediction framework for informed decision-making.
-The XGBoost model achieves ~80% accuracy for 7-day trend predictions.
-This repository demonstrates how technical indicators such as EMA, RSI, MACD, and Bollinger Bands can be integrated to enhance model performance and predictions.
+This project employs machine learning to forecast stock closing price trends.
+By analyzing historical market data and integrating advanced technical indicators, it offers a robust framework for informed decision-making.
+The XGBoost model achieves approximately 80% accuracy in predicting 7-day trends.
+This repository demonstrates the integration of technical indicators such as EMA, RSI, MACD, and Bollinger Bands to enhance model performance and predictions.

 ---